criteo/criteo-api-python-sdk/sdks/retailmedia_2025-10/docs/AccountsApi.md

 with criteo_api_retailmedia_v2025_10.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = accounts_api.AccountsApi(api_client)
-    limit = 50 # int | used for paging, number of results returned per request, Maximum of 500 (optional) if omitted the server will use the default value of 50 offset = 0 # int | used for paging, number of records to skip (optional) if omitted the server will use the default value of 0 value_resource_input_account_fees_search_request = ValueResourceInputAccountFeesSearchRequest(
+    value_resource_input_account_fees_search_request = ValueResourceInputAccountFeesSearchRequest(
         data=ValueResourceAccountFeesSearchRequest(
             attributes=AccountFeesSearchRequest(